ngzhaoming/Capture-the-Flag-Wargame/start/da_vinci_code/math_challenge/drop_da_base/side_quest_1/readme.txt

 Luckily, I have written some clues to my house lock in case I forget it someday.
 Seems like it will be put to good use now!

 But before I give you the files to solve this side quest, I have a question for you, do you know what is my name on Telegram?
-Trying searching for me on Telegram by using "@<My name>", boot me up before requesting the files containing the clues through the request "/ctfSideQuest".
+Trying searching for me on Telegram, boot me up before requesting the files containing the clues through the request "/ctfSideQuest".

 Since I'm a nice wizard, I will give you a hint, "My name can be found on one of the creator's Github Repository!
 Yes, I was made by him! 🧙‍♂️"